Neonatal Hypoglycemia (Low Blood Sugar) and Birth Injury

 - Depleted glycogen stores.
 This can be caused by the following:

-- Asphyxia-perinatal stress (baby deprived of oxygen for so long during birth damage occurs, usually to the brain.)
+- Asphyxia-perinatal stress (baby deprived of oxygen for so long during birth that damage occurs, usually to the brain.)

 Long-Term Effects of Neonatal Hypoglycemia